Enspire-Tech/openapi-connector-artifacts/README.md

 ### Issues
 1. Unsupported type: STRING
-   + The response content type is string, which is not a supported response type.
+    + The response con`tent type is string, which is not a supported response type.
     + Affected operations:
         * listFunctions
 2. Schema can't be null
     + The request body has a content type of form-data.
 Only JSON request bodies are supported.
     + Affected operations:
         * registerFunction
         * triggerFunction
-     * updateFunction
+        * updateFunction`

 ---